21 CRM Facts Your Business Needs to Know Now

 11. Revenue streams improve by a large margin with CRM

 The right solution in place has been shown to improve revenue streams by 41% or more within 36 months of implementation.
+This is due to decreased spending on leads, higher conversions, the previously mentioned better and less costly customer service and improved customer retention rates.

 12. Leads nurtured by CRM have a higher average conversion value